garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 esock[19] gen_tcp_socket 0    0    <0.98.0> localhost:44082 localhost:http-alt CD:SD STREAM
 ```

-The [gen_tcp] API should be completely backwards compatible with the old
+The [gen_tcp] API should be completely backward compatible with the old
 implementation, so if you can, please test it and report any bugs that you find
 back to us.

 Why should you want to test this?
-Because in some of our benchmarks, we are able
+Because in some of our benchmarks, we can
-to achieve up to 4 times the throughput vs the old implementation.
+achieve up to 4 times the throughput vs the old implementation.
 In others,
 there is no difference or even a loss of throughput.
 So, as always, you need to
 measure and check for yourself!